 IN-BIOS9000 – Genome Sequencing Technologies, Assembly, Variant Calling and Statistical Genomics

 The course provides knowledge of sequencing technologies and hands-on experience with the analysis of data from several sequencing platforms and for various applications.
 The two main applications that will be covered are de novo genome assembly and variant calling (SNPs and structural variants), while other aspects like control of quantity and quality of data will also be included.
-Furthermore, the course will show how to use statistical genomics to analyse features of annotated genomes.
+Furthermore, the course will show how to use statistical genomics to analyze features of annotated genomes.

 After completing this course, you will: